feathersjs/docs/api/authentication/oauth.md

 }
 ```

 Will redirect to `https://app.mydomain.com/#access_token=<user jwt>` or `https://app.mydomain.com/#error=<some error message>`.
-The [authentication client](./client.md) handles those redirect automatically.
-It can be customized with the [getRedirect()](#getredirect) method of the oAuth strategy.
+Redirects can be customized with the [getRedirect()](#getredirect) method of the oAuth strategy.
+The [authentication client](./client.md) handles the default redirects automatically already.

-> __Note:__ The redirect is using a hash instead of a query string by default because it is not logged server side and can be easily manipulated on the client.
+> __Note:__ The redirect is using a hash instead of a query string by default because it is not logged server side and can be easily read on the client.

-If `redirect` option is not set, the authentication result data will be sent as JSON instead.
+If the `redirect` option is not set, the authentication result data will be sent as JSON instead.

 ## Setup (Express)